 Be cautious when taking pictures or videos, especially in areas where cameras and camcorders are not authorized.
 These are typically government facilities, private properties, and terminals.
 When you’re not in a tourist area, it’s better to get permission before taking pictures to avoid potential offenses.

 4. Follow national and local laws and guidelines

-Dubai strictly promotes to follow given policies, guidelines, and regulations to assure peace and order.
-It is expected not only for locals but for all non-locals to observe and follow both their Secular and Shariah laws.
-Here are some of the standard policies in Dubai.
+Dubai strictly enforces policies, guidelines, and regulations to maintain peace and order.
+All locals and non-locals are expected to observe and follow Dubai’s and UAE’s secular and Shariah laws.
+Here are some of Dubai’s standard public policies.

 - Use of facemask in public nowadays due to pandemic crisis